Low-rank statistical finite elements for scalable model-data synthesis: Methodology: low-rank statFEM

-as it is assumed \textit{a priori} that model errors are spatially smooth.
+under the \textit{a priori} assumption that model errors are spatially smooth.
 Hyperparameters $\bm{\theta} = (\rho, \ell)$ respectively parameterise the variance and correlation length-scales of the model error, and are either set to fixed values \textit{a priori} or estimated using maximum-a-posteriori methods~\cite{murphyMachineLearningProbabilistic2012}.

-Stochastic forcing in Equation~\eqref{eq:elliptic-spde} induces a probability measure over the function space of PDE solutions; under regularity conditions on $a$ and $\xi$, Equation~\eqref{eq:elliptic-spde} defines Gaussian measure over $L^2(\Omega)$.
-Multiplying by testing functions $\varphi \in V$ which satisfy the boundary conditions and integrating over the problem domain admits the weak form
+Hyperparameter estimation is discussed after the algorithm presentation and is illustrated in~\ref{sec:app-parameter-estimation}.